Bornean rhinoceros: In captivity

 The Bornean rhinoceros is extremely rare in captivity, with only one individual (female) remaining in captivity at the Borneo Rhinoceros Sanctuary in Sabah.
 The potential captive breeding of this animals is mostly threatened by the remaining individual being unable to breed.
 The last male (named Tam) died on May 27, 2019.

 In February 2014, a decision was made to send Tam to the Cincinnati Zoo and Botanical Garden to breed with its female Western Sumatran rhinoceros, Suci.
 The decision to breed the two subspecies together was made in a last-ditch attempt to save the species as a whole and due to the fact that Puntung and Iman are non-reproductive and Suci's only other breeding option in captivity was her brother.
 The plan later was canceled due to the death of Suci in March 2014 due to Iron Storage Disease.
 Puntung fell ill and was euthanized in May 2017, so in late 2018 a new female rhinoceros, named Pahu, was captured for the captive breeding program.
 Tam died from old age in May 2019, leaving Iman and Pahu as the last surviving captive Bornean rhinoceros.
-However, Iman also passed in November 2019, leaving the species locally extinct in Malaysian Borneo and leaving Pahu the last Bornean rhinoceros in captivity.
+However, Iman also died in November 2019, leaving the species locally extinct in Malaysian Borneo and leaving Pahu as the last Bornean rhinoceros in captivity.